muratk3n/thirdwave/en/tweets/2020/week24e.md

 People revolt, react -- they are not policy experts, this is what they do.
 Sure their anger can push leadership, but that's kind of late at that point isn't it?
-Isn't the point of political leadership is that things do not get there in the first place?
+Isn't the point of political leadership that things do not get there in the first place?
 Revolt indicates failure of politics.